tpehrson123/hafb-cpp-fundamentals/Module1/CA1-2/README.md

 $ .\bin\ca_test.exe [distance_point] -s
 ```

 3. When an enemy moves, it visits several points.
-Johnny needs to compute the `total_distance()` that it would take to walk along those points.
+Johnny needs to compute the total distance travel by the enemy.
+Define a new function `total_distance()` that it would take to walk along those points.

    * For simplicity, we will limit the number of points to 10, but Johnny might need up to 100.
-The function would take `array<std::array<float, 3>, 10> `, which is an array of points, and compute the distance between consecutive points.
+The function would take `array<std::array<float, 3>, 10> ` as input parameter, which is an array of "3D" points, and compute the distance between consecutive points.
    * For example (with a list of 5 points): for the array `{{0,0,0}, {1,0,0}, {1,1,0}, {0,1,0}, {0,1,1}}`, the total distance is 5, because going from `{0,0,0} to {1,0,0}` is a distance of 1, then going from `{1,0,0} to {1,1,0}` is a distance of 1 again, and so on for the remaining 3 points.

-  Use may use the following code in `main()` to test your code:
+  You may use the following code in `main()` to test your program:
   ```c++
     std::array<float, 3> enemy1_location = {2, 2 ,0};
     std::array<float, 3> enemy2_location = {2, 4 ,0};